Interested in opening a dropshipping business but want to keep startup costs low? eBay dropshipping may be the ideal choice.

 What is eBay?

-eBay is an online auction website where you can sell your products online.
+eBay is an online auction website where you can sell your products.

-Like other ecommerce marketplaces such as Amazon and AliExpress, eBay’s user base has been steadily increasing for years.
-In Q4 of 2018, the platform reached 179 million users.
+Like other ecommerce marketplaces such as Amazon and AliExpress, eBay’s user base has steadily increased for years.
+In Q1 of 2021, the platform reached 187 million users.

 The high volume of users on the platform has attracted online sellers looking to find customers for their products.